 2. Don’t show everything at once

-If you are describing a fantastic sales increase in recent months and you want to empahsize this point (and perhaps get a reaction) only show the bad results first.
+If you are describing a fantastic sales increase in recent months and you want to emphasize this point (and perhaps get a reaction) only show the bad results first.

 Show the bad results first.

-When you are about to mention the fantastic results then show that on your slide using animation or a whole new slide.
+As you begin to talk about the good results of the recent months show that on your slide using animation or a whole new slide.

 The impact difference is amazing:

 You don’t need to be a designer to create effective slides.
 You just need to remember a simple rule:

 You are the presenter, not the slides.
 The slides are there to support you, not the other way around.

 What do you think?
 Let’s chat in the comments section below…